emfcamp/badge-2024-documentation/docs/tildagon-apps/widgets-and-hardware/ctx.md

 ### Clipping

-This example draws a white circle and clips a square out of it.
+This example draws a blue circle and clips a square out of it and colors it red, resulting in a quarter of the circle being red.

 ```python
 import app